Abubakar-sadiq/alx-system_engineering-devops/0x00-shell_basics/README.md

 # pwd - prints the absolute path name for the current working directory
 # ls - Display the contents list of your current directory
-# cd $home - changes the working directory to the user’s home directory
+# cd  - changes the working directory to the user’s home directory